jonathanmiller2/Field-Photo/README.md

 ## Info for Future Maintainers

 To make changes to this app, you need to [install Flutter's tools](https://flutter.dev/docs/get-started/install) onto your computer and open the project via Android Studio (Windows) or XCode (Apple).

 Every file represents a different screen/widget of the app.
 If a particular screen is broken, that screen's file is a good place to start.

-- main.dart
-- constants.dart
-- ImageSquare.dart - The preview squares displayed in the library
-- LabelledInvisibleButton.dart - Buttons that only show the text, rather than a colored box like Flutter buttons
-- CameraPassthrough.dart - The camera's view, shown on the Camera Screen
-- MainBottomBar.dart - The bottom bar with the library, camera, and info buttons
-- MainCameraButton.dart
-- PositionIndicator.dart - A generalized handler for getting the current position/direction.
-Also is responsible for the coordinate text under the camera passthrough on the camera screen.
-- ImagePreviewScreen.dart -
-- ImageInfoEntryScreen.dart -
-- SignedInScreen.dart - The screen that displays your current username with a logout button
-- SignupScreen.dart - The screen where you register a new account
-- LoginScreen.dart
-- InfoScreen.dart - The screen that explains what the EOMF does
-- CameraScreen.dart
-- LibraryScreen.dart - The screen with the image library
-- ImageDetailScreen.dart - The screen that shows after tapping an image square in the library that showsthe image and the entered details
+IMPORTANT NOTE: If you need to change any of the wording, or if you are adding new text, you will need to know how the localization system works.
+Basically, all text gets run through `AppLocalizations.of(context).translate("A keyword to lookup in a JSON translation file")`.
+On startup, the app will read from the device's OS to figure out which locale/language is appropriate, then read from the JSON file associated with that locale.
+It defaults to English if a locale is missing.
+When you call `.translate` as shown above, it looks up the string you pass it in the JSON translation file associated with the chosen locale.
+It will return the value associated with the string key you pass it.
+If you add text, you will need to add the translated version of that text to **EVERY** JSON translation file.
+If you don't, people using other languages will just see a big red error.

 This app interfaces with the [EOMF website](http://eomf.ou.edu/).
 It uses the following endpoints on the website to operate.
 - Upload: http://eomf.ou.edu/photos/mobile/upload3/